anuja1011/Movie-Recommender-Map-Reduce/README.md

 # Movie-Recommender-Map-Reduce

-This project is built using Python on Spark framework.
-The aim of this project is to recommend movies to user based on the given input movie.
-Although there are many state-of-art movie recommender algorithms present in the market, yet this project does not uses any existing movie recommender algorithm, instead focusses on building a new algorithm given input and other pre-requisites.
+This project is done as an assignment to subject Big Data and Distributed Programming.
+Below are the conditions specified for this project.

+This project is based on Map-Reduce Framework.
+This project is done using Python and Spark.
+In this project a basic movie recommender system is implemented.
+A dataset is given which has multiple csv files.
+These csv files have data corresponding to movie ratings.

+The input is: ​userId ​and a ​movieId ​the user liked.
+Based on the given ​movieId and ​userId ​we need to recommend top 5 movies for the given user (​userId​).

+The idea is to build an algorithm that creatively recommend the most suited for the user.